Delta passengers frustrated, resigned over huge delays

+BRIEF-DELEK US AND DELEK LOGISTICS ANNOUNCE KEVIN KREMKE WILL JOIN THE COMPANIES AS EVP ON APRIL 1

+* DELEK US AND DELEK LOGISTICS ANNOUNCE KEVIN KREMKE WILL JOIN THE COMPANIES AS EVP ON APRIL 1

 NEWARK, N.J.
-Nyasha Arthur was meant to be at work in Atlanta on Monday.
-Instead, she found herself stuck at New Jersey's Newark airport with hundreds of other frustrated passengers after Delta Air Lines Inc computer systems were hit by a power outage.
+Aug 8 Nyasha Arthur was meant to be at work in Atlanta on Monday.
+Instead, she found herself stuck at New Jersey's Newark's airport with hundreds of other frustrated passengers after Delta Air Lines Inc computer systems were hit by a power outage.

 "I don't understand what is going on here.
 It's just a mess," she said as she stood in a long queue at Delta's check-in counter.